Author: Terry Kurzynski, ISO 27001 Auditor, CISSP, CISA, PCI QSA

-- Vendor Risk Management: Do you utilize trusted 3rd parties to perform operations, hosting, development, data analytics, or any other function?
+Do you utilize trusted third parties, vendors, suppliers to perform operations, hosting, development, data analytics, or any other function?
 If so, you share responsibility with your vendor to secure your information.
-What security controls do they have in place?
+What cyber security controls do they have in place?
 What contract language do you have to hold them accountable?
 What is your vendor review process including initial onboarding and annual reviews.

 Building security into your business from the start is the key to smart cyber security, and is mandated by various laws and regulations.
 Companies that ignore information security will leave their businesses open to a variety of malicious attacks and potentially jeopardize its very existence.
 Invest in information security to prevent expensive rebuilding later.